reposense/RepoSense/docs/UsingNetlifyGuide.md

    ```
    /output_path/reposense-report
    ```
+These steps will allow you to take the first look at the report.
+To enable continuous deployment of the report, refer below to Section: for further instructions.

 1. Click on **Settings** in the top, choose **Build & deploy** from the left panel and scroll to **Build hooks**.
    ![Build hooks](images/using-netlify-build-hooks.png)
 1. Click **Add build hook**, give your webhook a name, and choose the `master` branch to build.
 A Netlify URL will be generated.